Global media got it wrong: Nawaz Sharif’s ouster was more due to his failures than a malicious plot

 The Supreme Court’s judgement was based on a technicality and while the technicality was a consequence of the Panama case, it had no direct relation to the leaked papers.

-A Joint Investigation Team was set up to look into the allegations against Sharif and his family members after the Panama Papers – a tranche of leaked documents of that pointed to off-shore dealings of powerful people across the world – revealed that Maryam Nawaz and Sharif’s two sons owned offshore companies and undisclosed assets, including property in London.
+A Joint Investigation Team was set up to look into the allegations against Sharif and his family members after the Panama Papers – a tranche of leaked documents that pointed to off-shore dealings of powerful people across the world – revealed that Maryam Nawaz and Sharif’s two sons owned offshore companies and undisclosed assets, including property in London.

 While the actual corruption case will be heard by the National Accountability Bureau, the Supreme Court dismissed Sharif based on a clause in Pakistan’s Constitution (Section 62) according to which one cannot qualify to be a part of the parliament if, among other things, they are not honest and trustworthy.